pism/containers/singularity/README.md

 currently need to use `glibc` that supports an ancient Linux kernel (2.6.32).

-PISM is build *without* PROJ support because its version in CentOS 7 is too old and it is difficult to build from sources.

 To run PISM within this container, do one of:

 1. To run on one node: